Houston Psychiatrist

 Waking up at night

-If you wake up at night frequently to pass urine, it could be due to the increased consumption of alcohol.
+If you wake up at night frequently to urinate, it could be due to the increased consumption of alcohol.

 Our body produces an anti-diuretic hormone that induces the kidneys to produce less volume of urine at night so that you do not have to go to the toilet frequently.
-However, alcohol can suppress the secretion of the anti-diuretic hormone, making your kidneys produce more urine due to which you have to get up at night frequently.
-[1]
+Alcohol can suppress the secretion of the anti-diuretic hormone making your kidneys produce more urine that leads to nighttime awakenings [1]

 Dryness